ganmodokix/concvae/README.md

 Please cite our paper if you use this code.

-**Once the paper is officially published, this BibTeX citation will be updated.**
+**This BibTeX citation is provisional.
+I will update this BibTeX citation once the paper is officially published.**

 ```bibtex
 @article{Togo2024,